 Early Notables of the Hazlette family (pre 1700)

-Another 61 words (4 lines of text) are included under the topic Early Hazlette Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hazlette Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hazlette family to Ireland

 Some of the Hazlette family moved to Ireland, but this topic is not covered in this excerpt.